hackforla/peopledepot/docs/contributing.md

 5. Click the green "Create pull request" button
 6. Add the PR to the project board

-# 4. Synch main Changes
+# 4. Synch Main Changes

 Your fork of this repository on GitHub, and your local clone of that fork, will get out of sync with the (upstream) repository as others update the repository.
 (That's what has happened when you see something like "This branch is 1 commit behind peopledepot:main" on the github version of your hackforla repository.)